sourcegraph/scip-ruby/scip-ruby-CONTRIBUTING.md

 ./bazel test //test/scip:update --config=dbg
 ```

-Check that there are no crashes on indexing OSS repos:
+Run repo tests, to check that there are no crashes on indexing OSS repos:

 ```
 ./bazel test //test/scip/repos --config=dbg